ColgateUniversityComputerScience/cosc208notes/notesA/2022-11-04_notes.md

 _COSC 208, Introduction to Computer Systems, 2022-11-04_

 ## Announcements
+* No open lab hours on Tuesdays for the rest of the semester
 * Project 4 due Thursday
-* DEI Assignment 3 due Tues, Nov 15
+* DEI Assignment 3 (Awareness of the Culture and Contributions of Indigenous Peoples) due Tues, Nov 15

 ## Outline
 * Warm-up